Historic Signage

 Descending from some of North Carolina’s most prominent citizens, the Lenoir family in Haywood County claimed ancestral ties to locations named for them: Avery County and the city/county of Lenoir.
 Thomas and Selina Louisa Avery Lenoir settled the land in 1806 and began a farm in 1807 that continues until today.
 Thomas was elected to the legislature and eventually amassed approximately 4,000 acres on the East Fork of the Pigeon River.
 The Lenoir’s slave-holding grew to 35.
 The family returned to Lenoir, but youngest son, Thomas Isaac Lenoir, returned to continue the farm and established a herd of Red Devon cattle by the mid-1850s.
 He married Mary Elizabeth Garrett, and they had three daughters and a son (died in infancy).
 During the Civil War Thomas Isaac was Captain of “the Highlanders," the NC 25th Infantry Regiment, Company F. To learn more about the Lenoir family and Lenoir’s Creek Farm see "Legends, Tales & History of Cold Mountain", Book 3.
 See also "Walking in the Footsteps of Those Who Came Before Us" DVD and the Cold Mountain Heritage Driving Tour CD.

 Under the auspices of Bethel Rural Community Organization, Joey Rolland, Eagle Scout, restored a historic watering site atop Waynesville Mountain between Bethel and Waynesville that was once used as a rest stop for weary travelers and their animals, dating as far back as the early 1800s.
-Rolland cleared the site of over growth, uncovered the 1924 plaque placed by the Community Club of Waynesville, and erected a bridge.
-Bethel Rural Community Organization placed strategic directional signage and erected a local historic marker at the site in 2016.
+Rolland cleared the site of overgrowth, uncovered the 1924 plaque placed by the Community Club of Waynesville, and erected a bridge.
+Bethel Rural Community Organization maintains the grounds, placed strategic directional signage, and erected a local historic marker at the site in 2016.

 Since his death in 1940, civic minded people in Haywood County have desired to honor Calvin Filmore Christopher, Bethel resident who is generally considered to be one of North Carolina's most prolific inventors.
 BRCO members are finally able to recognize the man whose genius led him to introduce mechanical inventions that have changed the ease with which society functions.
+Reputed to have made over 100 inventions, Christopher's most noted development was the gasoline tank measureing device and the computimg scale.
 On NC Highway #110 near Max Thompson Road a marker, produced and funded by BRCO and individual members, pays homage to the almost forgotten inventor.
+Other information about Christopher is included in BRCO's Book 2 of "Legends, Tales and History of Cold Mountain."

 Haywood County Commissioners approved the Pratt Through Truss Bridge to be located over the Pigeon River near today’s intersection of Highway #110/#276.
 Dean and Westbrook Engineers of New York designed the bridge, and the Phoenix Bridge Company of Phoenixville, Pennsylvania, constructed it in 1891.
 Community men moved the bridge in the mid-1920s to its current location on Lake Logan Road.
 Truss Bridge #79 is NC’s oldest metal truss bridge and is the only truss bridge with decorative elements (starbursts and finials).
 The bridge’s Phoenix columns make it unique nationally.
 Carroll Jones wrote the successful National Register of Historic Places application that was approved in 2019.